kristenwang/Social-Network-Explorer/README.md

 Yan Jiang, Chuyang Wang

-# To run this app locally, download the code.
-Go to the directory of the downloaded folder, run “pip install -r requirements.txt” and then run “python spotify.py” with python 3.5.2.
+<strong>To run this app locally, download the code.
+Go to the directory of the downloaded folder, run “pip install -r requirements.txt” and then run “python spotify.py” with python 3.5.2.</strong>

 Tweets About Your Favorite Artists In Music